 Matson Hill Park Trail is a 3.8 mile loop trail located near Defiance, Missouri and is good for all skill levels.
-The trail is primarily used for hiking, trail running, and mountain biking and is accessible from May until October.
+The trail is primarily used for hiking, trail running, and mountain biking and is best used from May until October.

 Great trail... a little tougher than I expected, and we ended up doing 3.6 miles somehow??